Loop-erased partitioning of a graph: mean-field analysis: Intro: Loop-erasure and random partitioning

 \subsection{Related literature}

-Several properties of the forest measure associated to the loop-erased partitioning have been derived in the recent \cite{AG,AG1}.
+Several properties of the forest measure associated to the loop-erased partitioning have been derived in the recent~\cite{AG,AG1}.
 Based on these results, in~\cite[Prop.
 6]{ACGM2} and~\cite[Sect.
-5.2]{ACGM3}, the authors proposed an approach making use of the loop-erased partition and so-called intertwining dualities to describe the evolution of \emph{local equilibria} of a finite state space Markov chain presenting traps.
+5.2]{ACGM3}, the authors proposed an approach making use of the loop-erased partitioning and so-called intertwining dualities to describe the evolution of \emph{local equilibria} of a finite state space Markov chain.

-From a broad perspective, the presence of the first factor in \cref{LEPmeas} shows that this measure has the flavor of the celebrated \emph{Random Cluster Model}, or so-called \emph{FK-percolation}, see e.g. \cite{G09}.
-Nonetheless, these objects are quite different.
-Indeed, our clusters are identified by oriented spanning trees rather than arbitrary undirected subgraphs, and from a practical view-point, unlike the FK-percolation, we do have at disposal an efficient exact sampling method.
+As mentioned before, this sampling method based on LERW is originally due to Wilson~\cite{W96} and shows that the measure considered herein is intimately related to the well-known \emph{Uniform Spanning Tree} (UST) measure.
+Actually the measure on spanning rooted forests mentioned in~\cref{Wilson} can be seen as a generalized version of the UST measure which is recovered by taking $q\downarrow 0$ when $w\equiv1$.
+Therefore the results presented in this manuscript are along the line of the flourishing literature on statistical properties of the UST and LERW, see e.g.~\cite{A91,BK05,BP93,G80,K07,LS19,LSW04,P91,Pitman02,S00,S09,S19}.

-As mentioned before, this sampling method based on LERW is originally due to Wilson \cite{W96} and shows that the measure considered herein is intimately related to the well-known \emph{Uniform Spanning Tree} (UST) measure.
-Actually the measure on spanning rooted forests mentioned in \cref{Wilson} can be seen as a non-homogenous variant of the UST measure.
-Therefore the results presented in the next section are along the line of the flourishing literature on scaling limits of the UST and LERW, see e.g. \cite{A91,BK05,BP93,G80,K07,LS18,LSW04,Pitman02,S00}.
+A detailed exact and asymptotic analysis of observables related to Wilson's algorithm on a complete graph have been pursued in~\cite{P02}.
+The derivation of our results is in this spirit, although we deal with the additional randomness given by the presence of the killing parameter, which in turns makes the combinatorics more involved.

-A detailed exact and asymptotic analysis of observables related to Wilson's algorithm on a complete graph have been pursued in \cite{P02}.
-The derivation of our results is in this spirit, though, we deal with the additional randomness given by the presence of the killing parameter, which in turns makes the combinatorics more involved.
+We further mention that in dense geometries, the UST has been studied under the perspective of the continuous random tree topology on the complete graph~\cite{A91} and with respect to local weak convergence still on the complete graph~\cite{G80} and more recently on growing expanders admitting a limiting graphon\cite{HNT18}.
+These other interesting lines of investigation could also be naturally considered for the forest measure in~\cref{Wilson} but we will not pursue these approaches in this work.